 Group Guitar Class

 This course is for beginning guitar students and functions as a general introduction to the guitar.
-This class will be held during the school day.
+This class will be held shortly after the school day in order to incorporate homeschoolers and along with other students.
 Students will learn proper left/right hand techniques, rhythm, musical notation, chords, improvisation, and tuning.
 Literature will be selected from various genres both for the solo guitar as well as the guitar ensemble.
 Students must provide their own instrument, and recitals are included in tuition.

 Group Piano Class

-The Greater Richmond School of Music group piano classes for homeschool students are designed to start beginners in a group setting for two years (or four terms).
-After these important four terms, the student is ready to ‘graduate’ into private piano lessons.
+The Greater Richmond School of Music group piano classes for homeschool students are designed to start beginners in a group setting.
 These classes are held during the school day.
 Classes will focus on incorporating good piano keyboard technique along with listening skills, rhythm, relative pitch through singing, consistent practice routines, theory, and history.
 Emphasis is placed on good habits from the start.
 Recitals are included in tuition.

 Private lessons provide focused, one-on-one instruction with a master teacher.
 Weekly private lessons can be scheduled during the school day for the convenience of homeschool students and are offered in 30, 45, and 60 minute sessions.
 Recitals are included in tuition.
 Intermediate and advanced students are encouraged to pursue additional performance opportunities such as chamber music and competitions.

-Private Instruction is offered on the following instruments: Piano, Guitar, Voice, Violin, Viola, Cello, Bass, Flute, Clarinet, Oboe, Bassoon, Saxophone, Trumpet, Horn, Trombone, Euphonium/Baritone, Tuba, and Percussion.
+Private Instruction is offered on the following instruments: Piano, Guitar, Ukulele, Mandolin, Voice, Violin, Viola, Flute, Clarinet, Saxophone and all Brass instruments.
 Beginning ages for each instrument varies.